anonymous-authors-2018/DisCoRL/README.md

 #  A user guide for Policy Distillation

 These are steps to reproduce our experiments and results.
-We recommend to launch a `visdom` server to monitor the training process of Reinforcement learning by
+We recommend launching a `visdom` server to monitor the training process of Reinforcement learning by running:
 ```
 python -m visdom.server
 ```
-The guideline is for a three-tasks distillation.
-A simplified two tasks distillation instruction can be found  in the folder [rl_baselines/supervised_rl/](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task/rl_baselines/supervised_rl)
+The guidelines below are for distilling three tasks.
+A simplified two tasks distillation instruction is in folder [rl_baselines/supervised_rl/](https://github.com/anonymous-authors-2018/CoRL/tree/escaping_task/rl_baselines/supervised_rl)